metadata toggle

 Interactions

-The product literature of Porcilis M Hyo ID ONCE should be consulted.
-In case both vaccines are used on the same day the size of the local reactions may increase up to 6 cm in individual pigs, may last 7 weeks and are very commonly accompanied by redness and crusts.
-In the event that the crust is rubbed off, some small skin damage may be commonly observed.
-Moreover, a transient increase in body temperature on the day of vaccination of about 0.2 °C is common.
-In individual pigs this temperature may increase up to 2 °C. The animal’s temperature returns to normal within 1-2 days after the peak temperature is observed.
+Adverse events are as described in section ‘Adverse events’, except for local injection site reactions where a maximum size of up to 7 cm may occur in individual pigs.
+Injection site reactions may last up to 7 weeks and are very commonly accompanied by redness and crusts.
+If the crust is rubbed off, some small skin damage may be commonly observed.
+Elevated body temperature on the day of vaccination (mean 0.3 °C, in individual pigs up to 2 °C) is common.
+The animal’s temperature returns to normal within 1 ‑ 2 days after the peak temperature is observed.
+Lying down and malaise can be uncommonly observed in vaccinated pigs.

 Amounts to be administered and administration route